guest3444307/OneshotGB/README.md

 #2.0.0 demo promises

 Improved Inventory system backend since 8 items was about the limit my mind could handle if the nested if statements i used (i was sort of losing my mind)
+No color support!

+#2.1.0 demo promises

 Entirety of the Barrens area (big goal but hey! if i never finish it, someone else can since this is a public github page!)
-No color support!

 # NOTICE: MAIN BRANCH IS NOT GUARANTEED TO WORK, V2OLD IS